NC 73 Widening

 Mecklenburg County property owners on the southeast side of Lake Norman may find themselves in the path of the NCDOT.
 As an effort to ease traffic congestion, the NCDOT is set to widen NC Highway 73 between Beatties Ford Road and West Catawba Avenue.

-The nearly 2-mile stretch is part of a multi-part project to widen NC 73 from Lincoln County into Mecklenburg County.
+The nearly 2-mile stretch is one section of a multi-part project to widen NC 73 from Lincoln County into Mecklenburg County.
 The current roadway for this section is predominantly two-lane, with occasional width increases to accommodate a turning lane.
-NCDOT plans for the overall project call for widening to anywhere from four to six lanes along the corridor as the land and geography permits.

 Many neighborhoods and business line NC 73 along the project path – some already quite close to the road.
 With the accompanying drainage and utility work, plus accommodations for pedestrian and cyclist traffic, property owners may find themselves uncomfortably close to more traffic and more noise, and businesses may find their parking lots and access negatively impacted.

 If your property, business, or residence is affected by the NC 73 widening project, don’t wait for the NCDOT to come knocking!
-Call us right now at 877-393-4990 or contact us online for a free case evaluation.
+Call us right now at 1-877-393-4990 or contact us online for a free case evaluation.
 Ask about our no-fee guarantee – our clients pay us nothing unless we collect for them!

 Schedule